AnilkumarVarma/nism-datascience/README.md

 # NISM - Data Science
-Program graduate Diploma in Data science by Mumbai University facilitated by NISM
+Post Graduate Diploma in Data science by Mumbai University facilitated by National Institute of Securities Market (NISM)

 # About the Programme
 **Program Name**: Post Graduate Diploma in Data Science